-For some Filipinos still hanging on to their jobs in the Philippines, it could have been impossible that they would never thought of going abroad at one point in their lives, knowing that their friends, former colleagues and relatives have already explored working overseas.
+For some Filipinos still hanging on to their jobs in the Philippines, it could have been impossible that they would never think of going abroad at one point in their lives, knowing that their friends, former colleagues, and relatives have already explored working overseas.

-You will only know the real story once you have joined them and you cannot do anything as you are tied up for a 3-year contract.
-There are cases where the supposed agreed salary from the job contract you have signed is not followed when you arrived in your destination.
+You will only know the real story once you have joined them, and you cannot do anything as you are tied up for a 3-year contract.
+There are cases where the supposed agreed salary from the job contract you have signed is not followed when you arrived at your destination.

-That is why you cannot blame other Pinoys to join the OFW badwagon through the shortcut way, get a visit visa and apply for job when you get there.
-This is more risky if you are totally a newbie in a foreign land like the United Arab Emirates (UAE) without even a relative there.
-You need to be a strong person to survive dealing with strangers, job scammers, and spending for your expenses while staying for few months without a job.
-For those who are sponsored with relatives and friends, they are lucky to have a support but for those without someone to finance their stay, they are blindly tied up literally with the “kapit sa patalim” way.
+That is why you cannot blame other Pinoys for joining the OFW bandwagon through the shortcut way, getting a visit visa, and applying for a job when you get there.
+This is more risky if you are a newbie in a foreign land like the United Arab Emirates (UAE) without even a relative there.
+You need to be a healthy person to survive to deal with strangers, job scammers, and spending on your expenses while staying for a few months without a job.
+For those who are sponsored with relatives and friends, they are lucky to have support, but for those without someone to finance their stay, they are blindly tied up literally with the “kapit sa patalim” way.

-That is why it is normal to see younger girls being with older Pinoys or other foreigners or with lesbians, younger men with older women (cougars) or supportive gays because of survival game.
-I even knew how a 21-year old Filipino develop a relationship with a 55-year old Pinay because of gratitude as she spent his visa extension expenses including his stay and food in her shared room accommodation.
+That is why it is reasonable to see younger girls being with older Pinoys or other foreigners or with lesbians, younger men with older women (cougars), or supportive gays because of survival games.
+I even knew how a 21-year old Filipino develop a relationship with a 55-year old Pinay because of gratitude as she spent his visa extension expenses, including his stay and food in her shared room accommodation.

 Let us scrutinize the pros and cons of going abroad using a Visit Visa or through a POEA Accredited Job Agencies.